 Process for research studies that are only being carried out at Homerton

-You need to complete all the sections of the online ethics form at the ethics website (parts A, B & SSI).
+You need to complete all the sections of the online ethics form (parts A, B & SSI).
 The SSI form is also the R&D registration form.

 To help with the process here are some definations to help you get the correct person to sign the forms.

 Sponsor's signature.
-If the sponsor is Homerton Hospital then you need to arrange for the director of Research and Development to sign the form.
+If the sponsor is Homerton Hospital then you need to arrange for the director of Research and Innovation to sign the form.

 Authorisations required prior to R&D approval - section 39 of the SSI form.
 This needs to sign by either the clinical director or general manager of the department where the researcher works.
 By signing this section of the form they indicate that they are aware of the research and authorise that it can be conducted in their unit/clinical area.

 Once the form is completed and you are happy with the form you can then book your slot with the ethics committee.
 For reserch studies that are only being carried out at Homerton please contact East London and the City ethics committee for your project to be reviewed at the next available ethics committee meeting.